Peter Jambrek

 Peter Jambrek (born 14 January 1940) is a Slovenian sociologist, jurist, politician and intellectual.
-He is considered among the fathers of the current Slovenian Constitution and among the most influential public intellectuals in Slovenia.
+He is considered among the fathers of the current Slovenian Constitution, and the most influential public intellectuals in Slovenia.

 Life

 He was born in Ljubljana, then part of Yugoslavia, and attended high school in Maribor and in Ljubljana.
 He studied law at the University of Ljubljana, graduating in 1962.
 In his student years, he was active in student organizations and was among the editors of the student journal Tribuna.
 He obtained his MA in sociology in 1966, and joined the Communist Party of Slovenia the same year.
 Between 1968 and 1971, he studied sociology at the University of Chicago, obtaining his PhD in 1971.